kiba/Writings/fac/chp7_a_new_kingdom.md

 **Day 196**

-The delegation came back to discuss my war machines and my expansionist desire.

-I stormed out of the meeting since they are whining and bitching about my growing military power.

-SCREW THEM!
+A delegation came to discuss a boatload of treaties that the four kingdoms had signed and that they wanted me to sign.

 **Day 204**